Text-Analysis/posts-scraper/README.md

 # Posts scraper

-Python module for collecting information about user posts on Instagram for the selected time period.
+posts-scraper is a command-line application written in Python for collecting information about user posts on Instagram for the selected time period.
 The collected information is stored in the PostgreSQL database.

 ## Examples of scraping results